-We are particularly proud of our long-standing relationship with Community Law centres in Aotearoa, especially the Mangere Community Law Centre which we have been supporting since the '80s.
+We are particularly proud of our long-standing relationship with Community Law centres in Aotearoa, especially the Māngere Community Law Centre which we have been supporting since the '80s.
 We also support Wellington and Hutt Valley Community Law Centre and its Community Law Manual, our newest client Auckland Disability Law, and are registered with Te Ara Ture - A Bridge to Law, which connects volunteers with disadvantaged New Zealanders across the motu.

 Each week, a group of our solicitors attend dropin sessions at Community Law Centres to provide legal assistance to members of the community who otherwise might not have the means to access the support they need.
-In FY23, we spent a total of 1,562 hours of Community Law Centres work.

-Every Tuesday at the Mangere Community Law Centre, we meet with clients who are dealing with a wide range of issues - from consumer issues and debt disputes, to tenancy problems and fencing disputes.
-It's incredibly rewarding for us to be able to use our skills and knowledge to help members of our community navigate the legal system and seek practical solutions to their issue/s. •• of the newly refurbished Mangere Community Law Centre
+In FY23, we spent a total of 1,562 hours on Community Law Centres work.
+Community Law Centre, we meet with clients who are dealing with a wide range of issues - from consumer issues and debt disputes, to tenancy problems and fencing disputes.
+It's incredibly rewarding for us to be able to use our skills and knowledge to help members of our community navigate the legal system and seek practical solutions to their issue/s.

-Richelle Go Ocgo Senior Solicitor
+Richelle Go Ocao Senior Solicitor